morgilad/Minesweeper/README.md

-Minesweeper game mage with javascript, html and css.
+Minesweeper game made with javascript, html and css.